joaquinpelle/Skylight.jl/docs/src/gettingstarted.md

     unit_mass_in_solar_masses = 1e7,
     observation_energies = exp10.(range(-10, stop = -5.5, length = 20)))
 ```
-where `observation_energies` is a vector of the observation energies in CGS.
+where `observation_energies` has to be a vector of observation energies in CGS units.

+### 6. Generate the initial data
-Then, create the initial data as
+Create the initial data for the transport problem with

 ```julia
 initial_data = initialize(configurations)
 ```

-The initial data is a matrix that has the initial conditions for each ray as columns, where the first four components are the spacetime coordinates, and the last four are the components of the initial four-momentum in the coordinate frame.
+The initial data will be a matrix having the initial conditions for each observation direction as columns, with the first four components being the spacetime coordinates (the same as the camera position), and the last four components are the components of the initial momentum in the corresponding coordinate frame.

+### 7. Define callbacks
-Before running the ray-tracing, you need to specify a callback to be called at each step of the equations integration.
-For the default callback, use
+We define a callback to be called at each step of the equations integration.
+This is generally used to stop the integration under certain conditions as getting far away from the source, or intersecting the emitting surface.
+The default callbacks can be set up with

 ```julia
 cb, cbp = callback_setup(configurations; rhorizon_bound=0.1)
 ```

-Notice for this setup an extra parameter has to be specified, which determines the minimum radial distance to which rays can approach the event horizon before terminating the geodesic integration (this is because no future-directed rays can exit the event horizon, so, conversely, no past-directed rays can reach it).
-See the details for each callback at [Callbacks](@ref).
+where `cb` is the Callback object, and `cbp` contains the callback parameters.
+In this particular setup, an extra parameter has can be passed as an argument (`rhorizon_bound`), which determines the minimum radial distance to which rays can approximate the event horizon before terminating the integration (this is because no future-directed rays can exit the event horizon, so, conversely, no past-directed rays can reach it).

-You can also define your own callbacks.
+Additionally, custom callbacks can be defined.
 For more details, see [Callbacks](@ref) and [Event Handling](https://docs.sciml.ai/DiffEqDocs/stable/features/callback_functions/).

-Finally, you can integrate the equations with
+### 8. Integrate the equations
+Finally, we integrate the radiative transfer and geodesic equations, choosing a solver method and setting the relative and absolute tolerances.

 ```julia
 sim = integrate(initial_data,